-The orbital speed of the body which is usually a planet or a natural satellite is the speed at which it orbits around the barycenter of a system which is usually around a massive body.
-The orbital speed of the earth around the sun is 108,000 km/h.
-It relates the mass of a given planet to the gravitational constant and radius through the equation.
+The orbital speed of the object is the speed at which it orbits around the barycenter of a system which is usually around a massive body.
+Around the sun orbital speed of the earth is 108,000 km/h.
+The term can be used to refer to either the mean orbital speed, i.e. the average speed over an entire orbit, or its instantaneous speed at a particular point in its orbit.

 The orbital speed formula is provided by,